KaiyangZhou/mixstyle-release/README.md

 **##############################**

 **A brief introduction**: The key idea of MixStyle is to probablistically mix instance-level feature statistics of training samples across source domains.
-This idea is mainly inspired by neural style transfer where the feature statistics of a content image are replaced by those of a style image for image style transfer.
-MixStyle implicitly increases the diversity of source domains and thus makes CNNs more robust to unseen domains with domain shift.
+MixStyle improves model robustness to domain shift by implicitly synthesizing new domains at the feature level for regularizing the training of convolutional neural networks.
+This idea is largely inspired by [neural style transfer](https://arxiv.org/abs/1703.06868) which has shown that feature statistics are closely related to image style and therefore arbitrary image style transfer can be achieved by switching the feature statistics between a content and a style image.

 MixStyle is very easy to implement.
 Below we show the PyTorch code of MixStyle.